panrg/path-properties/draft-irtf-panrg-path-properties.md

 Path properties may be relatively dynamic, e.g., the one-way delay of a packet sent over a specific path, or non-dynamic, e.g., the MTU of an Ethernet link which only changes infrequently.
 Usefulness over time differs depending on how dynamic a property is:
 The merit of a momentarily observed dynamic path propety may diminish greatly as time goes on, e.g., it is possible for the observed values of One-Way Delay to change on timescales which are shorter than the One-Way Delay between the measurement point and an entity making a decision such as Path Selection, which may cause the measurement to be outdated when it reaches the decision-making entity.
-Therefore, consumers of dynamic path properties need to apply caution when using them, e.g., by aggregating them appropriately or dampening their changes to avoiding oscillation.
+Therefore, consumers of dynamic path properties need to apply caution when using them, e.g., by aggregating them appropriately or applying a dampening function to their changes to avoiding oscillation.
-In contrast, the observed value of a less dynamic path property might stay relevant for a longer period of time, e.g. a NAT typically stays on a specific path during the lifetime of a connection involving packets sent over this path.
+In contrast, the observed value of a less dynamic path property might stay relevant for a longer period of time, e.g. a NAT typically stays on a particular path during the lifetime of a connection involving packets sent over this path.

 Access Technology:
 : The physical or link layer technology used for transmitting or receiving a flow on one or multiple path elements.
 If known, the Access Technology may be given as an abstract link type, e.g., as Wi-Fi, Wired Ethernet, or Cellular.
-It may also be given as a specific technology used on a link, e.g., 2G, 3G, 4G, or 5G cellular, or 802.11a, b, g, n, or ac Wi-Fi.
-Other path elements relevant to the access technology may include nodes related to processing packets on the physical or link layer, such as elements of a cellular backbone network.
+It may also be given as a specific technology used on a link, e.g., 3GPP cellular, or 802.11 WiFi.
+Other path elements relevant to the access technology may include nodes related to processing packets on the physical or link layer, such as elements of a cellular core network.
 Note that there is no common registry of possible values for this property.

 Monetary Cost:
 : The price to be paid to transmit or receive a specific flow across a network to which one or multiple path elements belong.

 Service function:
 : A service function that a path element applies to a flow, see {{RFC7665}}.
-Examples of abstract service functions include firewalls, Network Address Translation (NAT), and TCP optimizers.
+Examples of abstract service functions include firewalls, Network Address Translation (NAT), and TCP Performance Enhancing Proxies.
 Some stateful service functions, such as NAT, need to observe the same flow in both directions, e.g., by being an element of both the path and the reverse path.

 Transparency:
 : When a node performs an action A on a flow F, the node is transparent to F with respect to some (meta-)information M if the node performs A independently of M.